radiant/radiant-twitter-extension/README.md

 ## Todo

-* Smoother twitter integration
+* More gratifying twitter integration of admin
-* Page field to enter tweet text before publication
+* Page field to edit tweet text before publication
 * URL-shortener

 ## Copyright and license

-Originally created by Sean Cribbs and now the work of many hands:
+Originally created by Sean Cribbs and now the work of many hands, including:

 * Jim Gay
 * Edmund Haselwanter